DoctorPCOD/teaching-resources/2024-03_instruction-panel/readme.md

 - **lab_partner_evaluation_form-V3**: this is the form I had students fill out to evaluate their peers after working together in lab
 - Cards: this is a template for the cards that I use, feel free to make your own
 - **round-robin-lab-partners**: this demonstrates how to assign students lab groups in a round-robin format
+- **PeerEval-final**: this is the evaluation form I have students fill out for group work